UglyToad/PdfPig/README.md

 This creates a new ```PdfPageBuilder``` with the specified size.
 The first added page is page number 1, then 2, then 3, etc. The page builder supports adding text, drawing lines and rectangles and measuring the size of text prior to drawing.

-To draw lines and rectangles in black (different colors are not currently supported) use the methods:
+To draw lines and rectangles use the methods:

     void DrawLine(PdfPoint from, PdfPoint to, decimal lineWidth = 1)
     void DrawRectangle(PdfPoint position, decimal width, decimal height, decimal lineWidth = 1)

 The line width can be varied and defaults to 1.
+Rectangles are unfilled and the fill color cannot be changed at present.

 To write text to the page you must have a reference to an ```AddedFont``` from the methods on ```PdfDocumentBuilder``` as described above.
 You can then draw the text to the page using:

     IReadOnlyList<Letter> AddText(string text, decimal fontSize, PdfPoint position, PdfDocumentBuilder.AddedFont font)

 Where ```position``` is the baseline of the text to draw.
-Currently **only ASCII text is supported** and the text will be drawn in black and the color cannot be varied.
+Currently **only ASCII text is supported**.
 You can also measure the resulting size of text prior to drawing using the method:

     IReadOnlyList<Letter> MeasureText(string text, decimal fontSize, PdfPoint position, PdfDocumentBuilder.AddedFont font)

 Which does not change the state of the page, unlike ```AddText```.

+Changing the RGB color of text, lines and rectangles is supported using:

+    void SetStrokeColor(byte r, byte g, byte b) void SetTextAndFillColor(byte r, byte g, byte b)

+Which take RGB values between 0 and 255.
+The color will remain active for all operations called after these methods until reset is called using:

+    void ResetColor()

+Which resets the color for stroke, fill and text drawing to black.

 ### Document Information ###